 They, therefore, designed the façade with echoes of a gatehouse: on both sides of the entrance, there are massive-looking pillars made of the Portuguese limestone Creme Royal Vogue.
 The stone elements have extraordinary dimensions: the largest measure 3.20 x 1.20 x 0.80 and thus weighs six tons.
 Even so, the building gives the impression of stability and durability, as desired by the client.

-However, the pillars are actually only U-shaped hollow bodies, to which stone slabs with a thickness of 8 cm were glued together.
-They are attached to a steel pillar.
+However, the pillars are actually only U-shaped hollow bodies.
+Each on is attached to a steel support.

 Such a portal exists on both sides of the plot as an access to the passage.
 Another special feature is the edges of the stone elements: directly at the access they are designed as chamfers, i.e., cut at an angle of 45 degrees.
 Manfred Wenzel, founder of Tek To Nik, first gives the practical reasons for this: “Normal corners would be easily repelled in the city and would then disfigure.“